 Proctoring is the term used to refer to the supervision controls performed during an online examination.
 Although its use is generally directed at proctoring itself, the term proctoring is also used to refer to comprehensive online examination platforms, and not only to the action of proctoring.

 Thus, we can say that proctoring is a set of tools focused on the proper development of a remote evaluation or examination process.
-Among these tools are those dedicated to avoid, for example, identity theft, students copying or being distracted.
+Among these tools are those dedicated to avoiding, for example, identity theft, students copying or being distracted.

 Proctoring tools, as we have already mentioned, can range from a simple camera control in which a teacher checks that the student is taking the exam online without distractions or copying, to comprehensive platforms where the exam can be taken and which include artificial intelligence to follow the examinee's view.